 The funicular only runs about every 40 to 60 minutes and the capacity is small.
 So it’s possible you might have to wait if there’s a crowd.
 But we’ve never had a problem.
-There’s a big playground and field next to the lower funicular station, so your kids can entertain themselves while you wait for your ride.
+There’s a playground and field next to the valley station, so your kids can entertain themselves while you wait for your ride.

 The funicular has a 87.8% grade, making it one of the steepest funiculars in the world open to the public.
 It feels more like an elevator ride and is a little unnerving.
 It’s in an enclosed car, so it feels safer than Gelmerbahn’s open car.

 At the top of the funicular, follow the paved road to the east towards the lake, Lago Ritom.
 It’s about 1 km, took us about 20 mins with kids.
 When you reach the dam, walk up the path to the top of the dam.